'Lost in Space' gets retrofitted for splashy launch on Netflix

 (CNN)"Danger, Will Robinson."

-If that catchphrase and Robbie the Robot are all you remember about "Lost in Space" -- and frankly, there's not a whole lot more that's worth recalling -- you should have a pretty good time with the Netflix reboot, which, gives said robot a more menacing, way-cool retrofitting, along with sprucing up other key members of the ensemble.
+If that catchphrase and the robot are all you remember about "Lost in Space" -- and frankly, there's not a whole lot more that's worth recalling -- you should have a pretty good time with the Netflix reboot, which, gives said robot a more menacing, way-cool retrofitting, along with sprucing up other key members of the ensemble.

 Granted, there's some clunkiness in this splashy 21st-century attempt to upgrade the 1960s concept, previously transformed into a 1998 movie after the signature Irwin Allen TV show, which is very much an artifact of its time.